Network-Level Prompt and Trait Leakage in Local Research Agents: Experimental Setup Details

-\textbf{Browser-Use \cite{browser_use2024}.} Browser-Use is an open-source web agent that automates browsing through a local browser, in contrast to GPT Researcher.
-By default, it queries Google via \texttt{search\_web}, but this frequently triggers reCAPTCHA and stalls sessions.
-To ensure stability, we configure it to start from Bing and automatically fall back to Bing when blocked.
+\textbf{Browser-Use \cite{browser_use2024}.} Browser-Use is an open-source agent that automates browsing through a local browser.
+By default, it issues Google queries via \texttt{search\_web}, which frequently triggers reCAPTCHA; we therefore configure it to use Bing with automatic fallback.
 We further modify its system prompt to require at least five distinct page visits before summarization, preventing it from shortcutting tasks with prior knowledge or superficial searches.
-After each run, we extract domains and timestamps from the browser’s recorded history to build ordered traces.
+After each run, we extract domains and timestamps from the browser’s recorded history to construct ordered traces.
 This setup makes Browser-Use suitable for evaluating how web agents' lightweight browsing patterns leak information.

-\textbf{AutoGen \cite{wu2023autogen}.} AutoGen is another open-source web agent system; we configure it as a two-agent system: an \texttt{AssistantAgent} that interprets prompts and a \texttt{MultimodalWebSurfer} that executes browsing.
-It is faster and more controllable than Browser-Use, which makes it useful for both tasks.
+\textbf{AutoGen \cite{wu2023autogen}.} We configure AutoGen as a two-agent system consisting of an \texttt{AssistantAgent} and a \texttt{MultimodalWebSurfer}.
+Compared to Browser-Use, AutoGen is faster and more controllable, making it useful for both tasks.
 By default, AutoGen tends to summarize results directly without clicking through, so we enforce the same rule, visiting at least five pages.
 To collect metadata, we extend the web surfer into a custom \texttt{LoggingWebSurfer} that hooks Playwright APIs to record domains, timestamps, and IPs for all network events.
 Unlike GPT Researcher or Browser-Use, AutoGen logs not only primary domains but also auxiliary requests (ads, trackers, analytics), producing noisier but realistic traces that an actual network observer would see.
 We run AutoGen with GPT-4o for prompt recovery and Gemini 2.0 Flash for trait inference.